-The proposed project involves the development of new streets at 186 Acre Langdon Tract on Evans Road in San Antonio, Texas.
+The proposed project involves the development of the new streets at the 31.404 Acre Tract at Deer Point in San Antonio, Texas.
 The proposed pavement areas are anticipated to include Local and Collector type streets.
-Street profiles showing cut and fill information are not available at the time of our investigation.
+Cut and fill information are not available for our use at this time.
+Brown clay, tan clay, tan calcareous clay to light tan marl and tan marl to limestone subgrades are anticipated.